mikro-orm/mikro-orm/docs/docs/custom-types.md

   How should the raw database values be compared?
 Used in `EntityComparator`.Possible values: `string` | `number` | `boolean` | `date` | `any` | `buffer` | `array`.

+- `ensureComparable(): boolean`

+  When a value is hydrated, we convert it back to the database value to ensure comparability, as often the raw database response is not the same as the `convertToDatabaseValue` result.
+This allows to disable the additional conversion in case you know it is not needed.

 ```ts
 import { Type, Platform, EntityProperty, ValidationError } from '@mikro-orm/core';